NeuroTechX/EEG-ExPy/doc/misc/ntcs_phase1_instructions.md

 `eegnb runexp -ip`

+Specify 5 minutes (600 seconds) run duration

-4. Repeat `step 3` x10 times, with (up to) 2 minute breaks in between.
+4. Repeat step 3 ten times, with (up to) 2 minute breaks in between.

 5. Zip data and upload to website via your personalized link.